Louiseskinner01/project1-lskinner/README.md

 **Navigation toggle feature mobile-expand**
 ![image of navigation toggle feature on expand](documentation/readme/features/feature-navigation-toggle.png)

-### Footber
+### Footer
-The footber is very clean and simple, containing only 1 heading and 3 icons.
-Each icon has been customised to be slightly larger than their original aspect and a different colour.
-They are coloured green (highlight colour) and when hovered upon they turn red (primary colour), this highlights the interactiveness the user experiences and brings life to the footer.
+The footer is clean and simplistic, containing only 1 heading and 3 icons.
+Each icon has been customised to be slightly larger than it's original aspect and differing in colour.
+The icons are coloured green (highlight colour) and when hovered upon they turn red (primary colour), this offers an interactive experience for the user and brings life to the footer.
- To enhance the users experience I have also applied the target="_blank" attribute so when the user clicks on the icon they are taken to an external page and won't lose their current page on the FWL website.
+ To enhance the users experience I have also applied the target="_blank" attribute to the icons so when the user clicks on the icon they are taken to an external page and won't lose their current page on the FWL website.

 **Footer social icons**
 ![image of footer](documentation/readme/features/feature-footer.png)
-**Footer social icons Hover effect**
+**Footer social icons - Hover effect**
 ![image of footer with hover effect](documentation/readme/features/feature-footer-hover.png)
-### Carousel
+### Carousels
 FWL wanted to provide free online classes for the website visitors to help promote health and wellbeing and grow a fitness community.
-To maintain a minimal look across the site I decided to implement a video carousel for website users to easily browse the online classes.
+To maintain a minimal look across the site I decided to implement a video carousel for users to easily browse through the online classes.
-This appoach is based on utilising iframe tags over video tags because it saves space in the developers assets folder and is faster to load in the browser.
+This appoach is based on utilising iframe tags over video tags because it saves space in the developers assets folder, to further enhance the performace of loading I added the lazy-loading attribute to each iframe.

 ![image of carousel](documentation/readme/features/feature-carousel1.png)

 ![image of carousel](documentation/readme/features/feature-carousel2.png)